kingb1rd/NASALibrary/README.md

 • Clean architecture

-• MVVM Presentation pattern with StateFlow
+• MVVM with StateFlow

-• Flows with coroutines
+• Kotlin flows with coroutines

-• Dependecy injection with Hilt
+• Dependecy injection with Dagger Hilt

 • Retrofit for network requests

 • Glide for image loading